TOP KEYNOTE SPEAKER

 From the horse’s mouth, so to speak.

-I’ve walked a mile in your shoes!
+It’s simple, I’ve walked a mile in your shoes and the shoes of my audience!

 I spent almost a decade performing at the highest level and was developing a system built around mental toughness and the daily disciplines required to achieve peak performance.